Baja Coast Kayak Trips

-This is the perfect escape for the enthusiastic sea kayaker seeking the pace and feel of a true vacation.
+These Baja Coast kayaking trips are the perfect escape for the enthusiastic sea kayaker searching for the pace and feel of a true vacation.
 This remote section of the Baja coastline is a paddler’s dream, offering unique scenic beauty combined with abundant wildlife viewed from above and below the water’s surface.
-The Sea of Cortez presents optimal paddling conditions in the fall and spring.
+Sea kayaking the coast of Baja Sea of Cortez presents optimal paddling conditions in the fall and spring.
 Enjoy the warm (80 degrees F) waters in fall for snorkeling to your heart’s content.
 Spring trips are characterized by warm, calm days and possible encounters with migrating whales.

 Kayaking along this section of Baja coastline allows us the opportunity to explore a region accessible only by water.
 This remote road-less area offers isolated beaches, canyons, arroyos filled with palm trees dotted with small fishing villages and ranches.
 Most of our crew grew up in this area which adds a unique insight into the local culture as we visit their relatives and learn about the regional history while exploring coastal, ranching and fishing villages.